 The CAT will record the details in the proforma in Appendix 4 and immediately contact the local HSE inspector.
 The Inspector contacted by the CAT will be given the details in the proforma on the matter of evident concern.
 This should be treated as urgent and receive immediate attention.
 The HSE inspector should subsequently inform the local FRA of the action decided upon.

-Where an immediate risk to life is not involved, the FRA should notify HSE via the on-line CAT form or again through local contacts.
+Where an immediate risk to life is not involved, the FRA should notify HSE via the online form or again through local contacts.

 Concerns about fire precautions should be dealt with as follows:

 - If the concern relates to PFPs, or is one of a number of concerns about a workplace, it should be dealt with in accordance with normal FOD procedures for handling reactive issues.

 - If the concern relates solely to GFPs in premises for which the HSE/LA is not the enforcing authority, the complainant should be advised to contact their local FRA unless the workplace is occupied or owned by the Crown.
 In such circumstances, the complainant should be referred to the Crown premises contacts in Appendix 3.

 Workplace general fire safety requirements, termed 'general fire precautions' and in Scotland 'fire safety measures', are made under: